esphome/esphome-docs/components/sensor/modbus_sensor.rst

 - All other options from :ref:`Sensor <config-sensor>`.

-This example will send 2 modbus commands (slave address 1 assumed)
+This example will send 2 modbus commands (device address 1 assumed)

 0x1 0x4 0x31 0x0 0x0 0x02 x7f 0x37 ( read 2 registers starting at 0x3100)